itsmohitrohilla/process_csv_and_generate_summay_report/README.md

 Install the required Python packages using requirements.txt:

-`   bashCopy codepip install -r requirements.txt   `
+` pip install -r requirements.txt   `

 ### Run the Application

 Start the FastAPI application using Uvicorn:

-`   bashCopy code uvicorn app.main:app --reload   `
+`  uvicorn app.main:app --reload   `

 ### Access the API